SirNeirda/godot_procedural_infinite_world/README.md

 - No external dependency, completely self-contained.

 ## Incomplete features
-- Terrain shader is being extended to support different textures.
+- NEW!
+Terrain shader now supports blended textures.
 - There is the base code logic to create and save chunk files (FileWriter.cs), making it potentially possible to save chunks data on disk or transfer them to a remote server.
 This would allow persitent terrain deformation, but still untested.
 - Water spawns at elevation 0, but it's a simple mesh with no logic.
 Although terrain objects will not spawn under elevation zero, the character and mobs will not drown or swim.
 - For now there isn't any kind of variable exposed to customize generation, all must be done through code.